dandisy/webcore/README.md

+## Webcore Platform

-### Webcore Platform is a Single Platform for Backend Admin Website or Website CMS or can be built according to your needs
+### Single Platform an be used for Backend Admin Website or Website CMS (built according to your needs)

 ## 1. Webcore
 ### Concept